Arifur-Rahaman/parking/README.md

-This is a website related parking the bike and car in city.
-After successfully loged in a user can see available parking area in his or her location if he is in rider/driver mode by the help of google map API.
-User also can see the parking request if he or she is in parking owner mode.
-In this website all authentication system is working using firebase.
-So there has no worries about user data security.
+This is a website related to parking bikes and cars in the city.
+After successfully logging in a user can see available parking areas in his or her location if he is in rider/driver mode with the help of Google Maps API.
+Users also can see the parking request if he or she is in parking owner mode.
+On this website authentication system is working using firebase.
+So there have no worries about user data security.

 To visit the site: https://online-parking-140b2.web.app/